rfcx/ingest-service/README.md

 # Ingest Service

-A mockup service for ingesting files via GCS
+API for ingesting files from RFCx Uploader and other clients

 ## Requirements